7 Best Treks in Meghalaya for Adventure Lovers (Complete Travel Guide)

 Essential Tips for Trekking in Meghalaya

-- Wear proper trekking shoes with good grip
+- Wear proper trekking shoes with a good grip

 - Carry rain protection at all times